CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/overview.md

 # Overview

+## Description

+An Affordable data acquisition system with cellular connectivity, providing low-latency personal performance data, in the palm of your hand.

 ## Project Core

 ### The Problem

-- Current solutions are expensive at $5,000+
+- Current solutions are expensive, at $5,000+.
-- Many individual parts
+- There are often many individual parts.
-- Complex interfaces
+- Too the average layman, interfaces are too complex.
-- Steep learning curve
+- A steep learning curve is often required to use current solutions effectively.

 ### Target Users